 How many times have I driven past the sign alongside Hwy 68 that identifies the “Historic Los Luceros”?
 Plenty.
 And how often have I visited this place?
-Never.
+Up until yesterday, never.

 A post in Facebook Birders alerted me to the fact that a group of sandhill cranes were wintering-over on the 148 acres that make up the property, which is administered by the NM Dep’t. of Cultural Affairs.
 Yesterday (12-16-18) was a bright, calm and mild day, with the high temp hitting 50 degrees.
 I drove 15 minutes south from our place in Embudo to the ranch/historic site, which is also known as Hacienda Los Luceros.
 It is located on the Rio Grande, in the northern Española Valley village of Alcalde.